-Comparison with rules in adjacent states: Iowa and Minnesota generally use a marketbased approach for assigning gross receipts from the performance of services; that is, the gross receipts are assigned to the location of the customer.
+Comparison with rules in adjacent states: lowa and Minnesota generally use a market-based approach for assigning gross receipts from the performance of services; that is, the gross receipts are assigned to the location of the customer.
 Illinois and Michigan generally assign gross receipts from the performance of services to the location where the services are performed.
 This rule proposes a market-based approach for assigning gross receipts from the performance of services.
 This market-based approach is similar to the method used to source sales made by manufacturers and retailers.

 Summary of factual data and analytical methodologies: The department started with the Recommended Formula for Apportionment and Allocation of Net Income of Financial Institutions, which was adopted by the Multistate Tax Commission (MTC) on November 17, 1994.
 The MTC is an organization of state governments that works with taxpayers to develop and recommend uniform laws and regulations to promote equitable state tax treatment of multistate businesses.
 The MTC spent more than seven years working with state tax departments and multistate and multinational financial institutions from across the country in developing this apportionment formula.
 The laws, regulations, rules, and tax returns of the other states that impose a franchise or income tax on financial institutions and brokerage firms were then reviewed.
-Since state apportionment formulas are not uniform, neighboring states' apportionment formula were then made, based on suggestions from Wisconsin's banking associations.
+Since state apportionment formulas are not uniform, neighboring states' apportionment formulas were the primary focus of this review.
+Revisions to the financial institution apportionment formula were then made, based on suggestions from Wisconsin's banking associations.
 The brokerage house apportionment formula was developed with input from a Wisconsin-based brokerage firm.